lorigirton/Strategic-Crowdfunding-Analysis/README.md

 ## Credits

-I used the website ablebits.com for help with the COUNTIFS formula.
+This project was part of fictional data provided by edX Data Analytics Bootcamp.
+I utilized the website ablebits.com for help with the COUNTIFS formula.
 I also utized help from the AskBCS Learning Assistants to add newly created columns to my pivot table by clicking "refresh" under "data."